awesometic/docker-docusaurus/README.md

 * `/docusaurus`: Where the Docusaurus source files located in

 **In the first running**, it may takes several minutes to download/prepare the whole source code from the Internet.
+See the [When can I access my website](https://github.com/awesometic/docker-docusaurus#when-can-i-access-my-website) chapter below.

 Then you have made a basic Docusaurus website having the following characteristics.